signorpipo/wle-pp/wle_pp/wle_pp_bundler/README.md

   - setup an `npm` Wonderland Engine project like shown [here](https://wonderlandengine.com/tutorials/npm-project/)
   - install the PP package with `npm install wle_pp`
   - require the package inside your bundle file with: `require('wle_pp');`

+## Project Setup

+In order to use most of the PP library your project needs to have certain components in your scene properly setup.
+Specifically, these components needs to be added:
+  - `pp-get-default-resources`
+  - `pp-get-player-objects`
+  - `pp-input-manager`
+  - `pp-visual-manager`
+  - `pp-debug-manager`

+The best approach is to start by using a `ppefault` template project, which can be found [here](https://github.com/SignorPipo/wle_ppefault).
+If u need to integrate the bundle in an existing project you can still take a look at this template project to see how to setup the above components properly.

+The `ppefault` template project also present a `Player` hierarchy structure that keeps things clean and organized.
+It's not mandatory to keep this structure but can make things easier so I advise u to use it!

 # License
 You are free to use this in your projects, just remember to credit me somewhere!